alters-mit/multimodal_challenge/doc/dataset/rehearsal.md

 **Per scene_layout combination** (i.e. scene `mm_kitchen_1_a` layout `0`):

-1. Load the corresponding object init data and `DropZone` data.
+1. Load the corresponding object init data.
 2. Run trials per scene_layout combination until there's enough (for example, 2000 per scene_layout combination).

 **Per trial:**

 1. Randomly set the parameters of a new [`DatasetTrial`](../api/dataset_trial.md) for initialization.
+2. Let each distractor object fall, one at a time (to avoid interpentration).
+If the objects fall in acceptable positions, continue.
-2. Let the target object fall. **The only output data is the `Transform` of the target object.**
+3. Let the target object fall.
-3. When the target object stops falling, if it's is in a `DropZone`, record the `DatasetTrial`.
+4. If the target object is in an acceptable position, generate a `DatasetTrial` object.

 **Result:** A list of `DatasetTrial` initialization objects per scene_layout combination: